MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-10-03-kerry-minnear.markdown

 He then introduced me to his wife, who also thanked me for the gift.
 I was astounded at their humility and down-to-earth nature.

+<blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">Meeting Kerry Minnear of <a href="https://twitter.com/GGIANTMUSIC">@GGIANTMUSIC</a>.
+Incredible.
+Never thought this would happen. <a href="http://t.co/M9hMN75zlz">pic.twitter.com/M9hMN75zlz</a></p>&mdash; Make Weird Music (@MakeWeirdMusic) <a href="https://twitter.com/MakeWeirdMusic/status/650791133728100352">October 4, 2015</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Kerry and I ended up talking for ~90 minutes about a variety of subjects.
 I’ll try to recount them here as best I can.
 I did not expect to do an ad-hoc interview and had brought a suitcase full of video, audio, and lighting equipment just in case either Gary or Kerry found the time to do an interview.

 ## Interview Summary

 Keep in mind that this interview was not recorded and is not a direct transcript in any way.
 What I've written below is a best-attempt at capturing Kerry's words by memory on my flight back home from Montreal.

-I’d consider it a recounting of events and conversation, at best.
+I’d consider it a synthesized recounting of events and conversation, at best.
 He is a man of Christian faith and is humble beyond description.
 He specifically doesn’t want to be “quoted” or committed to a misspoken statement.
 So, I will do my best to summarize what we talked about and try to recall what he said as he said it in a way that synthesizes a lot of our casual conversation.

 ## What Happened After Gentle Giant?